-Brooklyn Basks in the “New York Music Month” Spotlight
+Brooklyn Basks in June Is “NY Music Month” Spotlight

 Music has always been at the core of New York culture.
 Indeed, the city’s iconic nickname, The Big Apple, was popularized by jazz musicians in the 1930s.
 So we at Brooklyn Roads are pleased that Mayor de Blasio has declared June to be “New York Music Month.”
 It is only fitting that June is also the beginning of Brooklyn’s bountiful summer music season, including the Northside Festival and Celebrate Brooklyn!

 Northside — during which 100,000 creative and cultural trendsetters are expected to converge in Williamsburg, Greenpoint and Bushwick — runs June 7-11 , with a lineup of more than 300 artists slated to perform.
 Among these are such Brooklyn-based talents as Dead Stars, Dirty Projectors, Fruits & Flowers, Grim Streaker, Milan to Minsk, Monograms, Radamiz, The Pains of Being Pure of Heart, Tiny Hazard, Tubafresh and Yucky Duster.
 Among the more than 30 host venues are Baby’s All Right, Brooklyn Bowl, Knitting Factory, McCarren Park, Muchmore’s, Music Hall of Williamsburg, National Sawdust, Pete’s Candy Store, Rough Trade and Union Pool.